-We continually invest in the development of new products and enhancements to existing products to meet constantly evolving customer demands, and during the three months ended March 31, 2023, we launched a number of new products.
+We continually invest in the development of new products and enhancements to existing products to meet constantly evolving customer demands, and during recent months, we launched a number of new products.
 Prior to commercialization of new products, we must complete final testing, procurement, and manufacturing ramp up of these products in-house or at our third-party contract manufacturers, as applicable.
 Any delays in successful completion of these steps may impact our ability to generate revenue from these products.